 2.6 Dissemination

-- The project will deliver a publication. - This is not the first objective, but yes, we will publish about this work - The project can contribute to the Scientific Book or Glossy Booklet.
-Will the project contribute to the Scientific Book or the Glossy Booklet? - If possible (in principle, after the delivery of the system) - The project can contribute to special events. - The project can contribute to special events.
+- The project will deliver a publication. • Yes - The project can contribute to the Scientific Book or Glossy Booklet.
+Will the project contribute to the Scientific Book or the Glossy Booklet?
+Yes - The project can contribute to special events.